'It is glorious,' says astronaut Jeremy Hansen, announced as 1st Canadian to orbit the moon | CBC News

 And, because of the orbit Orion will take, the four astronauts will travel farther than any astronauts ever have before them.
 With Artemis I, the Orion capsule travelled 434,523 kilometres from Earth.
 The farthest any other human-rated spacecraft had travelled previously was 400,171 kilometres during the Apollo 13 mission.

 Canada gets a seat on Artemis II due to its contributions to Lunar Gateway, a space station that will orbit the moon.
-But Canada is also building a lunar rover provided by MDA.
+But Canada is also building a lunar rover provided by Canadensys Aerospace.

 On Monday, Hansen noted there are two reasons a Canadian is going to the moon, adding that it "makes me smile when I say that."